ufedoabdul4-coder/Picnic-pal-master-old/README.md

     ```
 2. Set up API Keys:

-    This project uses API keys for Google Gemin\
+    This project uses API keys for Google GeminI

     -   **Gemini API Key**: The application loads the Gemini API key from environment variables.
 To run the app, you need to pass it as a `--dart-define` flag.